 - Precipitation Amount ("PRECIP AMOUNT") Refers to the forecasted precipitation amount (in hundredths of an inch) whenever the chance of precipitation is 20% or greater. - Precipitation Duration ("PRECIP DURATION") Refers to the duration of measurable precipitation (in hours) when the probability of measurable precipitation is greater than or equal to 20%.
 A precipitation duration forecast of "1" is used for "1 hour or less" duration. - Precipitation Begin/End ("PRECIP BEGIN/END") Refers to the time measurable precipitation begins or ends. - Mixing Height ("MIXING HGT") Mixing height is defined as the atmospheric limit above which vigorous vertical mixing does not take place.
-Mixing height forecasts are given in feet above the ground ("FT-AGL"), except at WFO MRX, where mixing heights are given in both feet above the ground ("FT-AGL"), and feet above mean sea level ("FT-MSL"), and will give AGL in a spot forecast upon customer request.
+Mixing height forecasts are given in feet above the ground ("FT-AGL").

-Note: WFO RAH uses the Potential Temperature method for calculating mixing height, while WFO AKQ uses a Holzworth-Stull Hybrid method.
-All other WFO's utilize the Miller-Holzworth method.
-Offices serving North Carolina have agreed to attempt to keep mixing heights within 1000 feet of those from neighboring offices.
+Note: Offices serving North Carolina have agreed to attempt to keep mixing heights within 1000 feet of those from neighboring offices.